Chapman-Enskog theory and crossover between diffusion and superdiffusion for nearly integrable quantum gases: Introduction

 Shortly after its formulation, the theory was extended in various directions.
 Notably, it was generalized to the case of external fields coupled to the charge densities~\cite{Doyon2017force,Durnin2021} including perhaps the most important case of external potential coupled to density of particles.
 Moreover, the GHD theory was later extended to include the effects of diffusive broadening of quasiparticles due to interactions~\cite{hydro_diff_prl,DeNardis2019,Gopalakrishnan2018}.
 For the comprehensive review of recent advances in GHD theory, see the series of articles~\cite{Bastianello_2021,DeNardis2022,Bouchoule2022,Cubero2021,Buca2021,Bulchandani2021,El2021,Borsi2021} with an introduction given in~\cite{JSTAT_GHD_review}.

 Integrable systems are fine-tuned models and are never exactly realized in experiments.
-Thus, it is important to study the effects of weak integrability breaking~\cite{Brandino2015,Bastianello_2021,weak_integ_breaking,PhysRevB.101.180302,lebek2024ns,Moller2021,Lopez2021,Lopez2022,Lopez2023,Bertini2016,prethermal_ladder,Bastianello2020,DelVecchio2022,Caux2019,Bouchoule2020,Bastianello2019}, such as additional weak interactions between particles~\cite{Bertini2015,PGK,biagetti2024BBGKY,Lebek2024}, which make the model non-integrable.
+Thus, it is important to study the effects of weak integrability-breaking~\cite{Brandino2015,Bastianello_2021,weak_integ_breaking,PhysRevB.101.180302,lebek2024ns,Moller2021,Lopez2021,Lopez2022,Lopez2023,Bertini2016,prethermal_ladder,Bastianello2020,DelVecchio2022,Caux2019,Bouchoule2020,Bastianello2019}, such as additional weak interactions between particles~\cite{Bertini2015,PGK,biagetti2024BBGKY,Lebek2024}, which make the model non-integrable.
 In the context of large space-time-scale dynamics, these can be treated as corrections to the GHD dynamics of the underlying integrable model.
-It is established now that under effects of weak integrability breaking the relevant equation for dynamics of quasiparticles is GHD equation supplemented with Boltzmann-like collision term~\cite{weak_integ_breaking,PGK,Bastianello_2021}, to which we will refer as GHD-Boltzmann equation.
+It is established now that under effects of weak integrability-breaking the relevant equation for dynamics of quasiparticles is GHD equation supplemented with Boltzmann-like collision term~\cite{weak_integ_breaking,PGK,Bastianello_2021,thermcond}, to which we will refer as GHD-Boltzmann equation.
 This feature renders the setup similar to the dynamics of classical Boltzmann equation, studied since a very long time.

-The aim of this paper is to leverage this similarity and to adapt the ideas of Chapman and Enskog to a new physical context of Galilean-invariant nearly integrable quantum gases.
-In particular, as announced in a shorter paper~\cite{lebek2024ns}, we derive the transport coeficients for such class of systems in terms of generalized Chapman-Enskog equations.
-Although GHD-Boltzmann equation differs from the standard Boltzmann counterpart by the presence of nonlinear effective velocity in the streaming term and by diffusion of quasiparticles, we show that a (generalized) Chapman-Enskog approach is capable of deriving the NS hydrodynamics from it, including the dissipative transport coefficients.
+The aim of the first part of this paper is to leverage this similarity and to adapt the ideas of Chapman and Enskog to a new physical context of Galilean-invariant nearly integrable quantum gases.
+In particular, as announced in a shorter paper~\cite{lebek2024ns}, we derive the transport coeficients for such class of systems in terms of generalized ChE equations.
+Although GHD-Boltzmann equation differs from the standard Boltzmann counterpart by the presence of nonlinear effective velocity in the streaming term and by diffusion of quasiparticles, we show that a (generalized) ChE approach is capable of deriving the NS hydrodynamics from it, including the dissipative transport coefficients.

 The results presented here parallel our developments reported in~\cite{lebek2024ns} where transport coefficients where derived from a linearized GHD-Boltzmann equation.
-Here, by generalizing the Chapman-Enskog method, we compute the transport coefficients beyond the linear approximation.
+Here, by generalizing the ChE method, we compute the transport coefficients beyond the linear approximation.
 Yet both approaches predict the same expressions for the transport coefficients, a feature recognized already in the classical kinetic theory~\cite{Resibois1970} but a priori not guaranteed.